PQ PDF Logo

 Structural Limits: What Rasterisation Cannot Provide

-The question Marc Kaufman asked — “how far into the woods do you want to go?” — has a principled answer.
+There is a principled boundary for how far static V/AP analysis can go without rasterisation.
 Rasterising a field region and running Tesseract against it is technically possible.
 For deterministic, reproducible forensic analysis that must produce consistent results on the same file across runs, it is the wrong approach for reasons that are architectural, not merely practical.

 The problems with rasterisation in this context: